-- It is understood that it will be impossible to please every patron of the library at every hour of the day, or with every decision that is made by the Board of Control, or by the Administrative Librarian or by the staff.
-It is also recognized as the right of every patron to express his/her concerns and complaints about the Library and to have these taken seriously when preformed in accordance with appropriate public conduct and through proper channels. - 2.
-There shall be a form (Citizen's Request for Reconsideration of Library Material Form, Code: 3-309a) to be given to patrons wishing to register a complaint about any material in the Library.
-There will also be a form (Registration of User Complaint Form, Code: 3-309b) to be given to any patron wishing to register a complaint in regard to any policy or program of the Library or any member on staff at the Library.
-There will also be a form (Citizen's Request for Appeal of Reconsideration Form, Code: 3-309c) to be given to a patron wishing to appeal Library decisions made regarding a previous reconsideration directly to the Library Board of Control at one of its regular meeting.
-The original copy of each form completed will be directed to the Administrative Librarian, with a copy retained at the branch where it was completed. - 3.
+- It is understood that it will be impossible to please every patron of the library at every hour of the day or with every decision that is made by the Board of Control, by the Administrative Librarian or the staff.
+It is also recognized as the right of every patron to express their concerns and complaints about the Library and to have these taken seriously when preformed in accordance with appropriate public conduct and through proper channels. - 2.
+A form (Citizen's Request for Reconsideration of Library Material Form, Code: 3-309a) shall be given to patrons wishing to register a complaint about any material in the Library.
+There will also be a form (Registration of User Complaint Form, Code: 3-309b) to be given to any patron wishing to register a complaint in regard to any policy, program, or event of the Library or any member of staff at the Library.
+There will also be a form (Citizen's Request for Appeal of Reconsideration Form, Code: 3-309c) to be given to a patron wishing to appeal Library decisions made regarding a previous reconsideration directly to the Library Board of Control at one of its Regular Meetings.
+The original copy of each form completed will be directed to the Administrative Librarian, with a copy retained at the branch where it was submitted. - 3.
 No patron complaint will be ignored.
-Be courteous, but make no commitments with regards to the resolution of any complaint. - 4.
-If possible, complaints should be addressed by the supervising staff member at a branch if it concerns that branch, with a follow-up memorandum to the Administrative Librarian detailing actions taken.
-If the complaint concerns a policy or the collection, then the complaint form should be directed to the Administrative Librarian directly.
-In the absence of the Administrative Librarian, the complaint should be directed to the Assistant Librarian. - 5.
-The Board of Control shall be notified of challenges to material in the collection and appeals of previous decisions. - 6.
-A file shall be maintained of all complaint forms and/or copies of any written correspondence that are turned in to the staff.
+Staff should be courteous but make no commitments regarding the resolution of any complaint. - 4.
+If possible, verbal complaints should be addressed by the supervising staff member (e.g., Branch Manager) at a branch if they concern that branch, with a follow-up memorandum to the Administrative Librarian detailing actions taken.
+If the complaint concerns a policy or the collection, the appropriate complaint form (e.g., 3-309a) should be filled out by the patron and then directed to the Administrative Librarian.
+In the absence of the Administrative Librarian, the complaint should be directed to the Assistant Librarian (either the Assistant Director of Branch Services or the Assistant Director of Support Services). - 5.
+The Administrative Librarian or, in their absence, the Assistant Librarian will notify the Board of Control of all challenges to material in the collection and appeals of previous decisions within three (3) business days of receiving the forms.